 Problem: Water conservation and retaining soil fertility has become essential for farming.
-We have witnessed consecutive droughts in Marathwada region and elsewhere in India that has resulted in framer suicides due to crop failure and debt burden.
-Osmanabad is one such drought-prone district Marathwada, where farmers needed to find solution to their perennial water problem.
+We have witnessed consecutive droughts in the Marathwada region and elsewhere in India that have resulted in farmer suicides due to crop failure and debt burden.
+Osmanabad is one such drought-prone district Marathwada, where farmers needed to find a solution to their perennial water problem.

 Solution: Shivaji Navgire developed an innovative sprinkle irrigation system using waste plastic water bottles, which are an environment hazard.
 Thus, his work is not only providing a cheap but sturdy water system to farmers but also preserving water and environment as well.
 His water sprinkler is easy to carry and maintain unlike a regular one.
 The jugaad sprinkler saves 60% cost, 50% time, 70% water and increases crop yield by almost 30%.
 Shivaji Navgire has set up an farmer’s cooperative Bhavani Shankar Agro Producer Company.

 Problem: Rural youths have a lot of potential, but since they do not have jobs, they indulge in non-constructive activities and their talent goes waste.
 There is a drastic need to impart employable skills among rural youth.
 However, applied science and technology education in India is limited to experiments and toy making for kids.
 Focus is not on developing scientific skills among the Indian youth and enable them to find jobs.